Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Generalizations

-\paragraph*{Generalized discretizations based on higher-order cuts.} Instead of restricting ourselves to optimality-based linear approximations of $y^*(x)$ as in Section~\ref{sec:generalized_discretization}, we can construct optimality-based \textit{nonlinear} approximations of $y^*$ for potentially faster convergence.
+Instead of restricting ourselves to bounding-focused linear approximations of $y^*(x)$ as in Section~\ref{sec:generalized_discretization}, we can construct bounding-focused \textit{nonlinear} approximations of $y^*$ for potentially faster convergence.
 Let $\gamma : X \times \Theta \to \R^{d_y}$ be any family of functions.
-We propose the following generalization of~\eqref{eqn:higher-order-lbp}:
+We propose the following extension of~\eqref{eqn:higher-order-lbp}: